-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.

 California law defines "sexual abuse" under the Child Abuse and Neglect Reporting Act to include child sex trafficking and permits a child who has been subjected to child sex trafficking to be adjudged dependent under Chapter 2, Article 6 of Cal.
 Welf. & Inst.
 Code, which governs the juvenile court's jurisdiction over dependent children.